ashergreen82/mywebsite/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

 As a child, I recall visiting a friend's house on a beautiful Sunday afternoon.
-Upon entering the dining room, my eyes were met with the sight of my first-ever computer: a Commodore 8032.
+Upon entering the dining room, my eyes were met with the sight of my first-ever computer: a Commodore CBM 8032.
 At the same time, my friends were playing the first computer game I had ever seen, Space Invaders.
 That moment, I fell in love with technology.

 From that day on, I was determined to learn about computers and how to program.
 My fascination with technology never faded, and I was always eager to learn about new advancements and technologies that could improve our lives.